Osaka returns to spotlight on red carpet at The ESPYS

 “This kid can do anything,” Mackie said.
 “She can hit a stepback like Luka Donic and then spell Luka Donic right the first time.”

-WNBA player Maya Moore was to receive the Arthur Ashe Courage Award.
+Former WNBA MVP Maya Moore received the Arthur Ashe Courage Award for her work on criminal justice reform.
+She was honored on the same day that the late tennis champion would have turned 78.

+Moore stepped away from her playing career in 2019 to seek justice for Jonathan Irons, who was serving a 50-year prison sentence after being wrongly convicted of burglary and assault.
+Irons’ conviction was overturned last year and he was freed.
+The couple later married.

 Chris Nikic was honored with the Jimmy V Award for Perseverance.
 Last year, he became the first person with Down syndrome to finish an Ironman triathlon.
+Nikic also won best male athlete with a disability.

 “I don’t do excuses,” Nikic said.
 “I don’t quit.”